farukdemirbas/fsynthesizer/README.md

 # fsynthesizer [v0.1]

-fsynthesizer is a console application that takes in a custom-format musical
-composition, applies rudimentary sound processing and generates a WAV file.
+fsynthesizer is a console application that takes in a custom-format musical composition, synthesizes into musical form, applies rudimentary sound processing and generates a WAV file.

 ---
 #### HOW TO USE